 The United Kingdom

-British people can be quite fussy about their tea, and will throw it away if someone doesn’t make their cup to scratch.
+British people can be quite serious about their tea and will throw it away if someone doesn’t make their cup just right.

-Originally the milk was put in a China mug before the tea, which is made with boiling water.
+Originally the milk was put in a China mug before the tea, which is made with boiling water (not microwave).
 This was to prevent the hot tea from shattering the mug, however, nowadays, it doesn’t matter as much which goes in first.
 Although some people believe that it does make a difference to the taste depending on which is poured into the mug first.

 Black tea is the only “real cup of tea” in the UK, which comes from the camellia sinensis plant.
-When some offers a cup of tea, the assumption is that it’s black tea.
-If you want herbal tea you need to specify that.
+When someone offers a cup of tea, the assumption is that it is black tea.
+If you want herbal tea you need to explicitly ask for that.

 When Ireland stopped getting its tea from the UK, it looked to India and Sri Lanka.
 By mixing Indian Assam tea, and Ceylon tea from Sri Lanka, Irish breakfast tea was born.
 Irish breakfast tea is robust and has a malty flavor thanks to the Assam leaves.

 There’s more than just one British breakfast tea, as England and Scotland’s breakfast teas are different.